-| Quick answer: The best AI agents are Salesforce Agentforce and Microsoft Copilot Studio for enterprises, Lindy and Gumloop for no-code automation, and frameworks like LangChain for developers.
-An AI agent is software you can delegate work to — it plans, uses your tools, and completes multi-step tasks autonomously, going far beyond a chatbot that only answers questions. |
+An AI agent is software you can delegate a goal to: it reasons, plans the steps, uses your real tools, and completes multi-step tasks with little supervision, going far beyond a chatbot that only answers questions.

 Table of Contents